John J. Voll

-John James Voll (May 3, 1922 – September 12, 1987) was a career officer in the United States Air Force and a World War II flying ace.
+John James Voll (May 3, 1922 – September 12, 1987) was an American career officer in the United States Air Force and a World War II flying ace.
 He flew P-51 Mustangs with the 308th Fighter Squadron of the 31st Fighter Group.
 He was the third highest scoring P-51 Mustang ace of the war, and the top USAAF ace of the Mediterranean Theater of Operations and Fifteenth Air Force, with 21 aerial victories.

 Early life

 Voll was born on May 3, 1922, in Cincinnati, Ohio, the oldest of five children.
-John later moved to Goshen where he and his siblings all attended school and graduated from high school in 1940.
+John later moved to Goshen, where he and his siblings all attended school and graduated from high school in 1940.
 In 1943, Voll entered Miami University.
 The 1943 edition of the Miami Recensio includes pictures of Voll on the Miami freshman football team.

 Military career

 Voll enlisted in the Air Corps Reserve on August 5, 1942, and finally began Aviation Cadet training on March 8, 1943.
 He graduated from pilot training on January 7, 1944.